Somaimo/DockerDownload/Readme.md

 # TODO
-- :&#9744;: Add new volume creation script for admin containers.
+- :white_large_square:Add new volume creation script for admin containers.
-- :&#9745;: Refactor volume creation (should be one script that creates the volume).
+- :white_check_mark: Refactor volume creation (should be one script that creates the volume).
 Deployscripts just check if volume is available.
-- :&#9745;: Separate Media tools from download tools.
+- :white_check_mark: Separate Media tools from download tools.